imalawn/summer-geo-lessons/README.md

 2. Double click the downloaded `lessons.html` or `index.html` file on your computer.
 3. Bookmark the page that opens up when you open the file for quick, easy access.
 ### Public Website
 This page is simply a website that you can open up and bookmark for a no-download, quick way to access your lesson material.
-Because Freenom doesn't work, this page can be accessed using the link: [imalawn.github.io/summer-geo-lessons](https://imalawn.github.io/summer-geo-lessons).
+This page can be accessed using the link: [imalawn.github.io/summer-geo-lessons](https://imalawn.github.io/summer-geo-lessons).
 ### Self-Hosting
 Since this is a static webpage, you can self-host it for free so other people can access it.
 1. Fork this repository or download it.